Polarization of electromagnetic waves

 Vertically and horizontally mounted antennas are designed to transmit or receive vertically and horizontally polarized waves, respectively.
 Therefore, changes in polarization cause changes in the magnitude of the received signal due to the inability of the antenna to receive polarization changes.

 Two main forms of polarization can be obtained from linear polarization:

 - In a vertically polarized wave, the electric lines of force lie in a vertical direction.

 - In a horizontally polarized wave, the electric lines of force lie in a horizontal direction.

-e.g.: Surveillance- (Search-) antennae of the missile-guidance radar of the SA-2 missile system.
+e.g., Surveillance- (Search-) antennas of the missile-guidance radar of the SA-2 missile system.

 The maximum pickup will result when the Rx-antenna is oriented in the same direction as the Tx-antenna.